Session templates

 All fundamentals sessions with progressive drills

-These sessions cover the technical fundamentals of padel, breaking down each stroke step by step to learn it progressively.
+These sessions cover the technical and tactical fundamentals of padel, breaking down each stroke step by step to learn it progressively.
 They are suitable for beginner players who are learning the technical motions, as well as intermediate players who want to improve their technical precision.

 A defensive session with a focus on the lob